 The European Authorities Coordination Group on Flight Data Monitoring (EAFDM) is a voluntary and independent safety initiative with the following objectives:

 - to foster actions by NAAs which contribute to improving the implementation of FDM programmes and to making FDM programmes more safety effective,

 - to contribute to EASA objective of a high and uniform level of safety in Europe,

 - to contribute to a better overview of air transport operational safety in Europe for EASA and NAAs.

 Created in 2011, this group has met twice a year since then.
 Membership of EAFDM is open to NAAs of EASA Member States.
 In 2016, 12 Member States were represented: Austria, Belgium, Finland, France, Iceland, Ireland, Italy, Latvia, Poland, Spain, Switzerland and United Kingdom.
 In addition, observers of other regulators are allowed to EAFDM meetings.
 The topics covered by EAFDM are related but not limited to:

 For further information about the EAFDM, or if you would like to join this initiative, do not hesitate to contact us at fdm [at] easa [dot] europa [dot] eu

-This document is meant to address the objective set by the EPAS on EASA to assist States initiate the standardisation of FDM events relevant to State Safety Plans' top safety priorities.
+This document is meant to address the objective set by the former EPAS on EASA to assist States initiate the standardisation of FDM events relevant to State Safety Plans' top safety priorities.
 This document offers a set of standardised FDM-based indicators that an NAA can promote to its operators, to monitor the risk related to runway excursions, controlled flight into terrain, loss of control in flight and mid-air collisions.
-These categories of occurrences have been recognised as a high priority by the EPAS.(456.61 KB)
+These categories of occurrences have been recognised as a high priority by the EPAS.(2.29 MB)